-The Committee oversees Group performance outcomes by establishing robust performance measures and targets that support delivery of the Group's strategy and Colleague Strategy.
+The Committee oversees Group performance outcomes by establishing robust performance measures and targets that support delivery of the Group's strategy and Colleague strategy.
 The Committee also makes recommendations to the Board in relation to the assessment of performance and remuneration outcomes for the Group CEO, Group Executives and other persons as determined by the Board.
-In assessing performance and determining remuneration outcomes for recommendation to the Board, the Committee is supported by all other Board Committees that provide expert, independent reports, advice and information as required.
-The Board receives the recommendations, challenges, and applies appropriate judgement in determining appropriate remuneration outcomes.
-See the Risk measures and aligning risk and reward section on page 14 for more details.
+In assessing performance and determining remuneration outcomes for recommendation to the Board, the Committee is supported by all other Board committees that provide expert, independent reports, advice and information as required.
+The Board receives the recommendations, challenges, and applies judgement to determine appropriate remuneration outcomes.
+See the Risk measures and aligning risk and reward section on page 15 for more details.